elC0mpa/EnergyMeter/README.md

 ```

 ### **Polling meter**
-In order to continuously read the status of the meter (less efficient approach), `read` function must be called inside loop.
+In order to continuously read the status of the meter (less efficient approach), `read` function must be called inside `loop`.
 ```c++
 void loop() {
     meter.read();